Karthikeya108/LaneLineDetection/README.md

 Modification of draw_lines() function:

+1. Initialize lists to store the x and y coordinate values from the Hough trasform lines.
+2. For each of the Hough transform lines, compute the slope and use it to group porints as the left lane points and right lane points.
+3. It is important to choose the lines which do not deviate too much from the expected slope.
+4. For both left and right lane, fit a line using `np.polyfit()` function.
+5. Draw the line on the initial input image with large thinkness (5).

 If you'd like to include images to show how the pipeline works, here is how to include an image: